onzfonz/comp227/src/content/0/en/part0c.md

 While
-I typically use the ```-a``` flag to automatically add all my changes to the next commit, one reason for not automatically adding (or staging) all changes is in order to make multiple commits so that you split apart multiple changes that you’ve made.
+I typically use the ```-a``` flag to automatically add all my changes to the next commit, one reason for not automatically adding (or staging) all changes is to make multiple commits so that you split apart multiple changes that you’ve made.
  Leaving files unstaged won’t
 make them a part of the commit, so you can commit multiple times and add